nickdaria/isotplib/README.md

 # 🚀 Key Features
 - CAN, CAN-FD, and LIN implementations of ISO-TP
 - Easy-to-use callbacks and error handling
-- Pure C, platform agnostic w/ C++/Arduino compatibility
+- Pure C, platform agnostic with C++/Arduino compatibility
 - Static memory allocation
 - Tight scope - no bloat